vmware-archive/vsphere-storage-for-docker/README.md

 ### Building without Docker

-This build requires GO go be installed on your build machine.
+This build requires
+- GO to be installed
+- vibauthor
-It also requires libc-i386-dev package to be installed , as it is needed for ESX-side vSocket shim compilation.
+- 32 bit libc headers (as it is needed for ESX-side vSocket shim compilation.)

 With these prerequisites, you can do the following to build: